nixworks/public/news/2011/06/9/index.md

 ##### Financial Times
 ### [The "Financial Times" reports that computer hackers may have gained access to details of Citigroup bank card customer details. ](/news/2011/06/9/the-financial-times-reports-that-computer-hackers-may-have-gained-access-to-details-of-citigroup-bank-card-customer-details.md)
-_Context: Citigroup, Financial Times, hackers_
+_Context: Financial Times, Citigroup, hackers_

 ##### Supreme Court of the United States
 ### [The U.S. Supreme Court upholds a 2009 jury verdict in a patent dispute at the expense of software giant Microsoft in favor of Canadian company i4i. ](/news/2011/06/9/the-u-s-supreme-court-upholds-a-2009-jury-verdict-in-a-patent-dispute-at-the-expense-of-software-giant-microsoft-in-favor-of-canadian-compa.md)
-_Context: patent, Microsoft, software, jury, Supreme Court of the United States, i4i_
+_Context: i4i, Supreme Court of the United States, Microsoft, jury, software, patent_

 ##### Japanese government
 ### [The Government of Japan submits a report to the International Atomic Energy Agency calling for revision of nuclear reactor design standards in the wake of the disaster.](/news/2011/06/9/the-government-of-japan-submits-a-report-to-the-international-atomic-energy-agency-calling-for-revision-of-nuclear-reactor-design-standards.md)
-_Context: IAEA, Japanese government, nuclear reactor_
+_Context: Japanese government, nuclear reactor, IAEA_

 ##### China
 ### [China denies claims by the United Nations that 300 Tibetan monks have forcibly disappeared over the past three months. ](/news/2011/06/9/china-denies-claims-by-the-united-nations-that-300-tibetan-monks-have-forcibly-disappeared-over-the-past-three-months.md)